bw-math/bw-math/source/assignments/projects/03_NORMALITY.rst

 1. The selection process was not random.
 2. The observations are not *independent*.
-3. The observations are not being drawn from the exact same population.
+3. The observations are not being drawn from the same population.

 Normal Distribution
 -------------------